kozec/sc-controller/docs/actions.md

 #### osd([timeout=5], action)
-Displays action description in OSD and executes it normally.
+Enables on screen display for action.
+In most cases just displays action description in OSD and executes it normally.
 Works only if executed by pressing physical button or with `dpad`.
 Otherwise just executes child action.